If you tied the knot last year, you and your spouse have several decisions to make before filing your taxes.

 Itemized vs Standard Deduction

 It’s important to note that regardless of filing status, couples must decide whether to take the standard deduction or itemize their deductions in tandem.
-That is one spouse cannot itemize while the other takes the standard deduction.
+That is

 Owing Back Taxes

 If you are going to owe taxes on a joint return, or one spouse owes back taxes from prior to the marriage, then you may want to file separately, this prevents the innocent spouse from becoming liable for the tax debt of the other spouse and each spouse is responsible for their own taxes.